Jbleezy/BO2-Reimagined/README.md

 * Quest (ascend from darkness step): staffs can be placed at any staff holder
 * Quest (ascend from darkness step): fixed an issue where staffs were able to be picked up at their build location when placed in the staff holders
 * Quest (rain fire step): button no longer deactivates
+* Quest (raise hell step): all staffs must be fully charged for souls to be collected
 * Quest (raise hell step): zombies in The Crazy Place get knocked down during the screen flash after collecting all souls
 * Quest (freedom step): teleport trigger can be triggered without looking at it